Information Technology Services

 Hours vary during intersession, spring break and summer sessions.

 Tel: (907) 228-4567.
 Toll free in Alaska: 1–888–550–6177.
 Fax: (907) 228–4520.

 Sitka Campus Library Services

 In addition to the full range of e-Learning resources and assistance that Egan Library provides, Sitka students also have access to the Sitka Public Library, which is part of the Joint Library Catalog (JLC) system.
 In addition to 50,000 plus titles in the Sitka Public Library, Sitka students can use the JLC to request academic library materials from libraries across the state.
 Workstations are also available for access to online databases.

 Juneau Campus Learning Center and Testing Center

 As a primary hub of academic support services on the Juneau campus, the Learning Center serves the following functions for UAS students:

 Mathematics Tutoring: Tutors offer drop-in help for all levels of UAS mathematics courses at all times the Learning Center is open.
 Students only need to raise their hand to ask for assistance.
 Tutors focus on developing problem-solving techniques and critical thinking.

-Subject Tutoring: : Departments sponsor tutors in subjects such as physics, accounting, chemistry, biology, economics, Alaska Native and other languages, and more.
+Subject Tutoring: Departments sponsor tutors in subjects such as accounting, chemistry, biology, psychology, Spanish, and more.
 Subject tutors post scheduled hours near the beginning of each semester.